-Autscape's AGM, where the new committee will be elected, will be on the final day of Autscape.
-If you want to have a say in who organises the next Autscape, make sure to join in the AGM at 11:30am on 13 August 2010 in the John Todd Meeting Room at Ammerdown.
-You need to be a member of Autscape to vote at the AGM, so if you didn't select the membership option you will need to contact the registrar (registrar@autscape.org) and become a member.
-If you have missed the chance to be nominated for the committee, you can still join a sub-committee (check on the website or ask a committee member on duty if you are unsure of how to do this) or otherwise get involved.
+Autscape's AGM will be on the final day of Autscape.
+If you want to have a say in how Autscape is organised, make sure to join in the AGM at 9:30am on Thursday 25 August 2011 in the Music Centre at Ackworth School.
+If you have missed the chance to become a director this year, you can still join a sub-committee (check on the website or ask an organiser on duty if you are unsure of how to do this).